-The GLOBCAST project aims to provide a major contribution of the EU to the recent G-20 initiative on food security and price volatility, in particular to the Agriculture Market Information System (AMIS), included in the "Action Plan on Food Price Volatility and Agriculture"6 adopted by the G-20 Agriculture Ministers.
-An extended MARS Crop Yield Forecasting System will contribute to AMIS via the Group on Earth Observation (GEO), which has as an objective to reinforce the capacity to produce and disseminate timely and accurate crop production forecasts on a national, regional and global scale.
-The EC is committed to participate in those initiatives with data and information on markets, stocks and productions.
-Deliverables of the existing MCYFS implemented under Council Regulation (EC) No 78/2008 and results of the GLOBCAST project are already and could continue to be contributions to the AMIS system.
+Extending MARS Crop Yield Forecasting System to production areas beyond Europe and to additional crops of importance for EU food security but also for international responses to food shortage would improve the quality of information needed for the management of the internal market management.
+Besides it would provide a major contribution to the G-20 initiative on food security and price volatility, in particular to the Agriculture Market Information System (AMIS), included in the "Action Plan on Food Price Volatility and Agriculture" adopted by the G-20 Agriculture Ministers.
+This would in particular contribute to reinforcing the capacity to produce and disseminate timely accurate crop production forecasts on a national, regional and global scale.

+Synergies are in development with the COPERNICUS Programme (Land Component) regarding the procurement and pre-processing of satellite data which could benefit the MARS Crop Yield Forecasting System.